anl-cyberscience/FlexTransform/readme.md

     - The process should have created the resources/testing/dst13to13nrelwithMeta.xml file without any errors.

-    - The converted file should have captured the values from the source file.
+    - The converted file should include the values from the source file.

 Overview